SQIL-EPFL/sqil-core/README.md

 $ pip install PATH_TO_SQIL_CORE_FOLDER/dist/SQIL_CORE-VERSION.whl
 ```

+If you're testing a new function remember to import it in the folder's `__init__.py` file.

-If you're using a jupyter notebook remember to restart the kernel
+If you're using a jupyter notebook remember to restart the kernel.

 ## Build